BramvanLeeuwen/BeagleBone-Eclipse-NefitServer/README.md

 # BeagleBone-Eclipse-NefitServer

 Project to control a NefitEasy server
-Included are files to readout a rotary encoder , several (debounced) buttons, Adafruit Oled and Newhaven Oled (character) displays, .
+Included are files to readout a rotary encoder , several (debounced) buttons, Adafruit Oled and Newhaven Oled (character) displays,

+Temperature is read from a ADT7420 sensor.

 Work is under construction but as far as it works fine.
 Weather data are read from OpenWeather.